in Health Economics

 I joined the Health Services Research and Policy Department at LSHTM in 2017.
-My current research is focusing on the cost-effectiveness of interventions to identify and diagnose individuals with Hepatitis B and C, and interventions to retain these individuals within care.
+My current research focuses on the cost-effectiveness of interventions to identify and diagnose individuals with Hepatitis B and C, and interventions to retain these individuals within care.

 I completed by MSc in Public Health (Health Economics stream) at LSHTM.
 My MSc thesis was looking the cost-effectiveness of a spinal screening intervention for patients with metastatic prostate cancer.
-I then spent two years working in Health Economic modelling for a private consultancy, working on cost-effectiveness and budget impact models, mostly for HTA submissions, in a variety of disease areas (cardiovascular, pulmonary, virology, haematology and oncology).
+I have previously worked in Health Economic modelling for a private consultancy, working on cost-effectiveness and budget impact models, mostly for HTA submissions, in a variety of disease areas.

 I am a seminar leader for Introduction to Health Economics and Economic Evaluations modules.

 I also co-developed the R stream for both the Foundations and Advanced Decision Modelling for Health Economic Evaluation short course, delivered jointly by LSHTM and the University of York (https://modelling.he-evalcourses.com).
 I am also a tutor on the course.